data-llama/data-llama/README.md

 - 👋 Hi, I’m @mak-salis
 - 👀 I’m interested in expanding my data science skills to include machine learning, A/B testing, and webscraping
-- 🌱 I’m currently Python, SQL, Git, and how to use different IDEs
+- 🌱 I’m currently learning Python, SQL, Git, and how to use different IDEs
 - 💞️ I’m looking to collaborate on data science projects for social good
 - 📫 makenna.salis@gmail.com